vickywane/digitaloceanspaces-upload-api/submission.md

 }
 ```

-Using the `IfNotExists` option passed to `CreateTable` method from [go-pg](https://github.com/go-pg/pg), the `createSchema` function in the code block above only inserts a new table into the database if the table does not exist.
-You can understand this process as a simplified form of seeding a newly created database, rather than creating the Tables manually through a command line client or GUI, the `createSchema` function takes care of the table creation.
+Using the `IfNotExists` option passed to the `CreateTable` method from [go-pg](https://github.com/go-pg/pg), the `createSchema` function in the code block above only inserts a new table into the database if the table does not exist.
+You can understand this process as a simplified form of seeding a newly created database, rather than creating the Tables manually through a command-line client or GUI, the `createSchema` function takes care of the table creation.

 Next, add the content of the code block below into the `db.go` file to establish a connection to the Postgres database and execute the `createSchema` function above when a connection has been established successfully.